darkjitter/report_mako2pdf/README.md

 report_mako2pdf
 ===============

-OpenERP 6.1 addon that convert Mako -> HTML -> PDF reports.
-It is based on report_webkit addon.
+OpenERP 6.1 module that converts Mako -> HTML -> PDF reports.
+It is based on report_webkit module.

 Author
 ------